Learn about oceans zones and layers of the sea with this hands-on animal habitat science project!

 This is one of those crafty science projects that can be done with kids of all ages!

-Younger kids will learn about the various layers of the ocean (since the ocean has 5 distinct zones) along with where marine animals live.
-Older kids can dive into some of the science of how far light travels in the ocean and a more in-depth look at how that impacts life in each ocean zone.
+Preschoolers and younger kids will learn about the various layers of the ocean (since the ocean has 5 distinct zones) along with where marine animals live.
+Older kids (including teens) can dive into some of the science of how far light travels in the ocean and a more in-depth look at how that impacts life in each ocean zone.

 We've include details about how to construct your own ocean layers along with affiliate links to items you might need and some awesome books to read for this project!

-You'll need a few items to create your own layer of the ocean:
+You'll need a few items to create your own layers of the ocean:

-• Food coloring (you'll need blue, red & green to make all 5 layers)
+• Food coloring (you'll need blue, red & green to make the colors in all 5 layers)

 • Ocean creatures (we love the ones from Safari Ltd!
 Try the Safari Ltd Ocean TOOB which we used in our ocean jars and also the Safari Ltd. Deep Sea Creatures group which you could use for the deep ocean zones too.